-The 2023-24 school year marks a milestone in the history of ICA Cristo Rey - we celebrate 140 years of educating the young women of San Francisco and 14 years since joining the Cristo Rey Network of schools incorporating an innovative corporate work study program to empower the next generation of women leaders.
-This coming year, we will celebrate our past, our present and our future with dedicated newsletters, social media posts and events commemorating our impact on the San Francisco community.
+The 2023-2024 school year marked a milestone in the history of ICA Cristo Rey Academy.In 2023, we celebrated 140 years of educating the young women of San Francisco and 14 years since joining the Cristo Rey Network of schools incorporating an innovative corporate work study program to empower the next generation of women leaders.

 - 140 Years of the Spartan Sisterhood (1800-1900)